ansuz/dnssb/README.md

 ## FAQ

-> Can I use this without running [scuttlebot](http://github.com/ssbc/scuttlebot)
+> Can I use this without running [scuttlebot](http://github.com/ssbc/scuttlebot)?

-No, but you could get a friend to host it if you _really_ trust them.
+You could get a friend to host it if you _really_ trust them.

 > Is it Enterprise-Ready?